Mapudungun: Dialects

 Linguist Robert A. Croese divides Mapudungun into eight dialectal sub-groups (I-VIII).
 Sub-group I is centered in Arauco Province, Sub-group II is the dialect of Angol, Los Ángeles and the middle and lower Bío Bío River.
 Sub-group III is centered around Purén.
 In the areas around Lonquimay, Melipeuco and Allipén River dialect sub-group IV is spoken.
 Sub-group V is spoken at the coast of Araucanía Region including Queule, Budi Lake and Toltén.

 Temuco is the epicenter of the Mapuche territory today.
 Around Temuco, Freire and Gorbea the sub-group VI is spoken.
 Group VII is spoken in Valdivia Province plus Pucón and Curarrehue.
 The last "dialect" sub-group is VIII which is the Huilliche language spoken from Lago Ranco and Río Bueno to the south and is not mutually intelligible with the other dialects.

 These can be grouped in four dialect groups: north, central, south-central and south.
 These are further divided into eight sub-groups: I and II (northern), III–IV (central), V-VII (south-central) and VIII (southern).
 The sub-groups III-VII are more closely related to each other than they are to I-II and VIII.
 Croese finds these relationships as consistent, but not proof, with the theory of origin of the Mapuche proposed by Ricardo E. Latcham.

 The Mapudungun spoken in the Argentinian provinces of Neuquen and Río Negro is similar to that of the central dialect group in Chile, while the Ranquel (Rankülche) variety spoken in the Argentinian province of La Pampa is closer to the northern dialect group.

-Grammar

-Mapuche is a polysynthetic language with noun incorporation and root composition.
-Broadly speaking this means that words are formed by morpheme agglutination of lexical elements to the extent that a single word can require a translation that produces a complete sentence.